 TOTAL HOUSEHOLDS PERCENTAGE

-Н OUSEHOLDS SERVED UNSERVED SERVED UNSERVED
+HOUSEHOLDS SERVED UNSERVED SERVED UNSERVED

 62 479 24 107 38 372 38,6% 61,4%

-Background on the Greater Mbizana Bulk Water Supply Scheme essential upgradable to 20MI/Day to cover 100% of WMM LM.
-The current 10MI/Day can supply 48% of WMM LM i.e. the whole of Phase-1 (A &B).
+Background on the Greater Mbizana Bulk Water Supply Scheme essential

+The 14.5Ml/day at Ludeke Dam, 10Ml/Day at Nomlacu WTW, 12km rising main, 4 command reservoirs have been completed.
+The dam capacity can serve 100% of the WMM LM population upon augmentation, possibly from Umtamvuna River.
+The Nomlacu WTW is designed and build at 10Ml/Day upgradable to 20Ml/Day to cover 100% of WMM LM.
+The current 10Ml/Day can supply 48% of WMM LM i.e. the whole of Phase-1 (A &B).
 Phase-1 reticulation will cover 48% of the entire WMM LM population.
 However, bulk pipeline and secondary bulk has to be provided first.